 Lynne Sacks is the Research Director at the Education Redesign Lab and leads the Lab's research activities.
 Lynne has over 20 years of research, non-profit, and policy experience.
 She heads the ongoing By All Means documentation and evaluation study as well as the Lab’s other research.
 Before joining the Lab, Lynne worked for the Center for Equity and Excellence in Education at the George Washington University and the National Center on Education and the Economy.
 She has conducted research for the Massachusetts Department of Elementary and Secondary Education and the American Institutes for Research; she has also served as a consultant to New Profit, the Annenberg Center for School Reform, the Massachusetts Executive Office of Education, and the Commonwealth Corporation.

 Lynne is a former high school and adult English and English as a Second Language teacher.
 Lynne received her undergraduate degree from Cornell University, and her M.Ed. and Ed.D. degrees from the Harvard Graduate School of Education.

 Dan Scarver is the Assistant Director of Programs and Operations at the Education Redesign Lab.
 Prior to working at the Education Redesign Lab, Dan was a Program Manager at City Year Boston.
 As Program Manager, Dan empowered teams of AmeriCorps members to deliver quality service to students at the Higginson-Lewis K-8 School.
 Dan also taught 5th grade in the Mississippi Delta before joining the movement for educational equity in Boston.
 Dan received his undergraduate degree from Fisk University.

-Raina Hall is the Program Coordinator at the Education Redesign Lab and supports the By All Means ??convenings?? and fieldwork.
-Prior to joining the Lab, Raina ran operations, assisted fellows, and coordinated events for the Government Performance Lab at the Harvard Kennedy School.
-Before coming to Harvard, she spent several years working in learning and development at Public Consulting Group and at City Year Boston.
+Raina Hall manages the Field Work Initiatives at the Education Redesign Lab including By All Means and the Local Children's Cabinet Network.
+Prior to joining the Lab, Raina oversaw operations, supported fellows, and directed events for the Government Performance Lab at the Harvard Kennedy School.
+Before coming to Harvard, she spent several years working in learning and development at the Public Consulting Group and at City Year Boston.
 Raina earned both her Advanced Graduate Certification in Non-Profit Management and her undergraduate degree from Washington University in St. Louis in Missouri.